SyndicateProtocol/syndicate-appchains/documentation/testnet/ingestor.md

 Other:

 - Docker version 28+
 - Access to pull the `synd-chain-ingestor` private image.
-Contact Syndicate for access instructions
+Contact Syndicate for access instructions.

 ## Docker Compose